isomerpages/seab-corp/pages/(2027 SEC) G1 Syllabuses for School Candidates.md

 </tr>
 </tbody>
 </table>
-<p>° Changes in syllabus content only.
+<p>* Changes in syllabus content only.
 No change to scheme of assessment.
 <br>G1 candidates can offer up to three subjects at the SEC G2 Level examinations
 if NTIL is included.
 The list of NTILs can be found under the <u>2026 GCE N(A)-Level Syllabuses</u> for school candidates.